exploration/raspberry-pi-alarm/README.md

     - `cd && git clone https://github.com/exploration/raspberry-pi-alarm`
     - Set the files to run on boot by adding the following two lines to `/etc/rc.local` just before the line that reads `exit 0`:
       - `sudo nano /etc/rc.local`, then...
-      - `python /home/pi/raspberry-pi-alarm/keypadd.py &`
+      - `sudo python /home/pi/raspberry-pi-alarm/keypadd.py &`
-      - `python /home/pi/raspberry-pi-alarm/alarmd.py &`
+      - `sudo python /home/pi/raspberry-pi-alarm/alarmd.py &`

 As a side note, you can do all of the `apt-get` steps in one go if you prefer:
 - `sudo apt-get update && sudo apt-get install python-dev python-rpi.gpio fswebcam mpg123 git-core`